 Bob McNeill began playing in his teens, gravitating at first to Celtic dance music.
 Playing bouzouki and open tuned guitar, he made most of his mistakes in other people's lineups before releasing a series of solo albums in the 2000's, two of which won Best Folk Album at the New Zealand Music Awards.
 His three year collaboration with Orcadian fiddler Kenny Ritch, Ben the Hoose, resulted in the album The Little Cascade, which also won Best Folk Album.
 In 2010 he released the retrospective Me and Mary Ann, and moved on to non-music projects.
 People thought he'd died.

 Around the same time, and thinking he might be done with Celtic music, he ran into Cape Breton fiddler Gillian Boucher, who had just moved to New Zealand but neglected to bring an accompanist.
 The two had played together briefly, 10 years before, and soon found the old groove, playing festivals in New Zealand and Australia.
-They are working on their first album release which will be out in late 2019.
-Gillian and Bob are playing Nova Scotia's Celtic Colours festival in October 2019, followed by a tour of New England and finally Yachats Celtic Music Festival in Oregon.
+They recently recorded their first album Race for the Sun which will be out on 16 October 2019.
+Also in October, Gillian and Bob play Nova Scotia's Celtic Colours festival on Cape Breton island, followed by a tour of New England and finally Yachats Celtic Music Festival in Oregon.